-The District has addressed the "Compliance with State Laws, District Policies, and Other Regulations" recommendation provided in the prior years' reports.
 According to BHUSD Construction & Facilities Department Policies & Procedures Manual, Section 9 Payment Procedures, "invoices are...counter-signed and dated by two members of the bond management team."
 However, additionally, per BOE Policy 3314, "The Superintendent or designee shall sign all warrants and shall ensure that warrants have appropriate documentary support verifying that all goods and services to be paid for have been delivered or rendered in accordance with the purchase agreement."
-During the audit period, District staff and

-- 2022 Report Observation 4b
+During the prior audit period, District staff and Fonder-Salari developed updated Payment Approval Procedures as part of the policy and procedure manual update that was submitted to the Board of Education for approval on September 26, 2023.
+This update aligned the Construction & Facilities Department Policies & Procedures Manual with BOE Policy 3314.
+The District provided compliant documentation for all sampled expenditures (Measure E - 11 expenditures, which were all journal entries; Measure BH - 55 expenditures), or 100% of the sampled expenditures to validate compliance with District policies for payment approvals, resulting in no exception.

 - 2021 Report Observation 4b

 - 2020 Report Observation 4b

 - 2019 Report Objective 4b

 - 2018 Report Objective No. 4b